Introduction

 Before hacking on Cargo

 We encourage people to discuss their design before hacking on code.
 This gives the Cargo team a chance to know your idea more.
 Sometimes after a discussion, we even find a way to solve the problem without coding!
 Typically, you file an issue or start a thread on the internals forum before submitting a pull request.
-Please read the process of how features and bugs are managed in Cargo.

-Checkout out the source
+Checkout the source

 We use the “fork and pull” model described here, where contributors push changes to their personal fork and create pull requests to bring those changes into the source repository.
 Cargo uses git and GitHub for all development.